thorsten/phpMyFAQ/README.md

 #### Running tests

-To run the test using Docker you have to install the Composer development dependencies
+To run the test using Docker, you have to install the Composer development dependencies

     $ curl -s https://getcomposer.org/installer | php
     $ php composer.phar install